AilingLiu/Udacity_AB_testing/README.md

 This file is used to guide AB testing on binomial distribution with two groups: control and experiment.
+It is summarized from the first week [Udacity AB testing course] (https://www.udacity.com/course/ab-testing--ud257).
+I will then make functions for each step and a final function to call all the functions and generate analysis directly.

 Terminologies: